-Long-term trends in CEO compensation
+Longer-term trends in CEO compensation

-Table 1 also presents the longer-term trends in CEO compensation for selected years from 1965 to 2022.
-Our discussion of longer-term trends focuses mostly on the realized compensation measure of CEO compensation preferred in most economic analyses.
+Table 1 also presents the longer-term trends in CEO compensation for selected years from 1965 to 2023.5 Our discussion of longer-term trends focuses mostly on the realized compensation measure of CEO compensation-the measure preferred in most economic analyses.
 In general, CEO compensation follows the movement of the stock market but tends to exceed even the largest stock market gains.